Bob Wischusen: ESPN

 In 2021, Andrew Marchand of the New York Post reported that Wischusen would start calling play-by-play for the NHL on ESPN.
+Wischusen has since received enormous praise for the way he calls games.
+He currently serves as ESPN's #2 play-by-play announcer, first pairing with former NHL goalie Brian Boucher and later Olympic gold medalist and national champion A. J. Mleczko, before currently teaming with former New York Rangers captain Ryan Callahan.
+Both Leah Hextall and Emily Kaplan joins Wischusen and Callahan as a rinkside reporter on the secondary team, depending on location.

 Other duties

-In addition to those duties, Wischusen is a substitute announcer for WEPN and MSG's coverage of the Knicks when the announcer Mike Breen is unavailable due to other commitments.
+Wischusen was at one point a substitute announcer for WEPN and MSG's coverage of the Knicks when the announcer Mike Breen is unavailable due to other commitments until the early 2010s.
 Wischusen also announced for the New York Dragons AFL team during its first season alongside former Jet Greg Buttle with whom he currently calls games for the New York Jets Wischusen also served as a field reporter for NBC's coverage of Game 1 of the 2000 American League Division Series between the New York Yankees and Oakland Athletics.
-In 2010, Wischusen teams with Sean McDonough to anchor coverage of the U.S. Open golf tournament on ESPN Radio.
+In 2010, Wischusen teamed with Sean McDonough to anchor coverage of the U.S. Open golf tournament on ESPN Radio.